GiulioTrovato/bookbot/README.md

 ## Overview

-This is a bookbot implemented in Python that given a book in input, gives us back some statics about it.
+This is a bookbot implemented in Python that given a book in input, gives us back some statistics about it.

 ## Features